 To open a corporate bank account, you’ll fill in an application form, provide evidence of your business, its registered office, and your residency, and you’ll be trading within a few days.

 New Zealand may not be the most popular investment spot just yet, but its growing economy and impressive trade agreements make it an attractive destination for entrepreneurs.
-Give yourself the best possible start by working with the back office specialists at Biz Latin Hub.
+Give yourself the best possible start by working with our back office and legal specialists at Biz Latin Hub.

 Whether you need assistance with company incorporation, recruitment, accounting, or due diligence, you can depend on our New Zealand-based team seven days a week.
-To get started, email us on [email protected] for a personalised solution to your business needs.
+To get started, please contact the Biz Latin Hub team, a global law firm with local expertise for a personalised solution for your business needs.